Victims turn to media to expose sex abuse by college doctors

 He said he decided to contact the newspaper in January because he began to feel “stonewalled” by the university as he tried to get a copy of his case file.
 He said a university official told him he couldn’t have it because a broader investigation involving more victims wasn’t finished.

 Stone feared the university and the prosecutor could keep the case open indefinitely, and no one would ever know about the allegations, said Detroit News Editor Gary Miles.
-After preliminary interviews with Stone, Miles said, the newspaper “put our reporter on a plane to meet with him” at his Palm Springs, California, home.
+After preliminary interviews with Stone, Miles said, the newspaper put higher education reporter Kim Kozlowski “on a plane to meet with him” at his Palm Springs, California, home.

 “We had the sense … that this could be much bigger than just him.
 But without people coming forward, how would you know there were other victims?” said Miles.